 Campus Connections (formerly known as Campus Corps) is a multidisciplinary service learning course at CSU where undergraduate students serve as mentors to youth.
-Students from over 65 different majors work one on one with youth ranging in age from 11-18 who are referred to Campus Connections from our community partners within the juvenile justice system of Larimer County, local schools, community agencies, and directly from families.
+Students from over 65 different majors work one-on-one with youth ranging in age from 11-18 who are referred to Campus Connections from our community partners within the juvenile justice system of Larimer County, local schools, community agencies, and directly from families.

-Student mentors spend four hours once a week with their mentee in a group setting to provide academic support and career planning, encourage positive social skill development, assist with goal setting, and implement wellness programming.
+Student mentors spend four hours once a week with their mentee in a group setting to provide academic support and career planning, encourage positive social skills development, assist with goal setting, and implement wellness programming.
 Strong bonds are developed over the 12 week program between mentors and mentees.
 Graduate students and experienced mentors serve as mentor coaches to provide support and guidance during Campus Connections.

 For more information, please click the corresponding link: